With the roofing membranes and flashing installed, we were finally able to get to the first component of our solar PV array: The solar posts.

 Even if they don’t, i.e. your solar PV system size is not big enough to cover your annual electricity needs, you still end up paying less than without a solar PV system.

 Energy credits can be carried over from month to month but not from year to year.
-ComEd’s policy has a reset in either April or October and most select April to end their “solar year.”
+ComEd’s policy has a reset in either April or October and most select April to start their “solar year.”
 The selection to whether the solar year is reset in April or October is made on the net metering application.

 For more information on net metering from ComEd, see also: